This loaded cauliflower casserole recipe makes one of the most versatile and satisfying side dishes around!

 Storing Tips

-Keep this loaded cauliflower casserole recipe in the refrigerator in an airtight container.
-Reheat in the oven or microwave for an almost-instant heartwarming side.
+Keep this cauliflower casserole in the fridge in an airtight container.
+Reheat in the oven or microwave when ready to eat.

 Recipe Variations